Download article in pdf format here.

 While Frame says that there is nothing wrong with the five ways by themselves, even in the chapter on the Five Ways in the Summa we find elements of Aristotle’s form/matter scheme.
 Aquinas sees the need to defend his arguments from an infinite regress.
 The problem of infinite regress only arises if your first cause is less than absolute.
 There’s no getting in back of an absolute God.
 There is no cause that could be higher.
 Van Til’s depiction of God as an absolute, concrete universal means that God is the source of all unity and diversity that exists or could exist.
 Of course, that’s not where Aquinas goes.
 His answer to the problem of infinite regress, that you have to begin somewhere or else nothing will get started, is exactly what you would expect if he is defending a finite type of god that gets things moving in the universe but is not sovereign over all the details (even though Aristotle’s god actually does not even allow that).
-Either the first cause is an absolute God, in which the problem of infinite regress does not arise, except from someone who does not understand the argument; or one posits a finite first cause, in which there is no escape from the objection of an infinite regress.
+Either the first cause is an absolute God, in which the problem of infinite regress does not arise; or one posits a finite first cause, in which there is no escape from the objection of an infinite regress.
 Van Til says, “It is always possible to ask for the cause of the cause till one faints in an infinite regression.
 When we say in this naive fashion that God made the world, the little girl will ask us, and ask us justly, who made God.”
 Yet, Frame says that Van Tillians should be “showing (with traditional apologists) that an infinite series of causes is unintelligible. . . .”
-Frame fails to see that the problem of infinite regress is generated from Aquinas’s defective view of God and that it does not arise as problem, except by misunderstanding, with TAG.
+Frame fails to see that the problem of infinite regress is generated from Aquinas’s defective view of God and that it does not arise as a problem, except by misunderstanding, with TAG.

 Considering the Five Ways, as Frame would like us to do, in isolation from the rest of Aquinas’ book where he defends positions that undermine the Christian view of God, Aquinas has no answer to polytheism, explicitly or implicitly.
 He says nothing to exclude the possibility of multiple first causes.
 Aristotle had speculated that there could be fifty-five unmoved movers, although he preferred to think of there being only one.
 Frame says that Aquinas’s arguments are useful if they prove a first cause, even if they don’t prove other things about God’s nature.
 But if an argument allows multiple first causes, should Christians regard it as worth mentioning as proof of the God of the Bible who demands exclusive devotion as the only true God, the sole and sovereign Creator of heaven and earth?
 At the very least a Christian must modify the argument in some way to make it useful even if the argument is viewed in isolation from the rest of Aquinas’s philosophy.

 But if we go outside of the chapter on the Five Ways to find that modification, we jump from the frying pan into the fire.
 Aquinas’ view of God as an abstract unity is limited too, even if there is only one.
 Let’s generously assume, again as Frame would have us to do, that Aquinas and Van Til agree that the world needs a unified first cause of all things in sense experience, like motion and order, to give these things intelligibility.
 Nevertheless, the nature of the unity of the first cause that Aquinas posits makes a world of difference between him and Van Til.
-Aquinas’s Greek principle of unity only able to provide a finite god that excludes the absolute God of Scripture.
+Aquinas’s Greek principle of unity is only able to support a finite god that excludes the absolute God of Scripture.
 His divine unity is an empty abstraction, and this kind of first cause can’t get the job done of giving unity to sense experience.
 Aquinas cannot view God as a supremely simple form and claim to know of God’s existence through remotion and then be able to add particularity to Aristotle’s view of the unmoved mover to get a concrete universal God in order to bring unity to all the particulars of the universe.
 As Van Til puts it, a person is “quite mistaken” to think that “the Christian idea of the trinity can be added to the Greek idea of the unity of God.
 The one God of Aristotle retains its oneness only if kept in abstraction from the world.”
 Since all particulars are removed from the nature of God, matter must have a separate source from God, in accordance with the Greek form/matter scheme.
 Such a god is finite rather than absolute, even if Aristotle’s speculation about additional unmoved movers is dismissed.
 And a finite god is philosophically useless.
 Van Til writes, “[H]e has no right to claim the rationality of the one absolute God as the principle of his interpretation of life. . . .
 [The] so-called theistic proofs . . . must either be stated in a truly Christian-theistic fashion, or they involve the doctrine of a finite god, and a finite god is no God.”
 The possibility of rationality requires an absolute God, not an abstract unity.

 To have a finite god is philosophically equivalent to atheism.
 Whether the greatest minds in the universe are finite gods or finite humans, that still leaves the universe ultimately non-rational, which undermines the possibility of reason from ever arising in the universe.
 Reason requires appeal to universal, unchanging absolutes like logic and mathematical concepts; and these must relate to all the diversity of the world of experience.
 If god is a pure abstract unity, then it has no relation to the diverse world of experience.
 If god is just a part of the world of experience, like the gods of Greek mythology, it would not be a source of the universals.
 Without an absolute God, particulars can never have unity, and unity can never relate to particulars.
 Aquinas tries to put the two abstractions together, but that doesn’t work either because they are defined in exclusion of each other.
 As Van Til describes Aquinas’s position: